SalonenTeemu/e2ee-real-time-chat-app/README.md

    docker-compose up
    ```

-2. Access the app at: `http://localhost:5173` or whatever port you have defined in the .env file.
+2. Access the app at: `http://localhost:5173` or whatever frontend port you have defined in the .env file.

 ### Option 2: Local

-1. Start PostgreSQL locally and ensure .env matches the DB config.
+1. Start PostgreSQL locally, and ensure your .env file is configured correctly with the matching database settings.

-2. Install root, frontend & backend dependencies:
+2. Install all dependencies for the root project, frontend, and backend:

    ```sh
    npm run local:install
    ```

-3. Start the app locally:
+3. Start the application locally using one of the following modes:

-   Regular mode:
+   Production preview mode:

    ```sh
    npm run local:start
    ```

-   Development mode:
+   Development mode (ensure the frontend .env variable VITE_ENV is NOT set to production):

    ```sh
    npm run local:dev